The Mystery of Marilyn Monroe: The Unheard Tapes: Synopsis

 Anthony Summers, the author of the book Goddess (1985), explains he began researching Marilyn Monroe after he learned that the Los Angeles County District Attorney was reopening the case of her death.
 Summers subsequently spent three years collecting 650 tape-recorded interviews with people who either knew Monroe in her lifetime or had knowledge concerning her death.
 The audio of the interviews is original, but actors perform lip-synced reenactments.

 As Monroe began acting, she had affairs with multiple powerful men who helped advance her career.
 Fellow actor Jane Russell notes Monroe had a particularly strong work ethic.
 However, Monroe suffered from poor mental health stemming from a troubled childhood.

 Monroe's third husband, writer Arthur Miller, was affiliated with communism.
-Both he and Monroe were observed by the FBI, and the couple was known to socialize with communist American ex-pats while abroad.
+Both he and Monroe were observed by the FBI, and the couple was known to socialize with communist American expatriates while abroad.
 As their marriage deteriorated, Monroe abused prescription drugs and she became increasingly difficult to work with.
 In 1961, she and Miller divorced.

-In 1954, Arthur James, who knew Monroe from Charles Chaplin Jr. in the late 1940s, saw Kennedy with Monroe, walking on the shore, near the Malibu pier, and drinking at the hangout, Malibu Cottage.
+In 1954, Arthur James, who knew Monroe through Charles Chaplin Jr., saw President John F. Kennedy and Monroe walking on the shore, near the Malibu Pier, and drinking at the hangout, Malibu Cottage.
 Monroe met the Kennedy family in the early 1950s, through Hollywood connections that likely evolved from the founding role of Joseph P. Kennedy Sr. at RKO Pictures during the 1920s.
 In the early 1960s, actor Peter Lawford and his wife, Patricia Kennedy Lawford, had a beach house in Malibu, California, where they hosted many social gatherings.
-Monroe had affairs with both President John F. Kennedy and United States Attorney General Robert F. Kennedy, often meeting them at the beach house.
+Monroe had affairs with both President Kennedy and United States Attorney General Robert F. Kennedy, often meeting them at the beach house.